-Oh the pleasure of flaky warm chocolate croissants in the morning!
-This recipe is incredible simple and nobody will suspect you didn't spend hours creating these scrumptious light and airy puff pastry chocolate croissants.
+Combine puff pastry with chocolate and Oh! the pleasure of flaky warm chocolate croissants in the morning.
+This recipe is incredibly simple and nobody will suspect you didn't spend hours creating these scrumptious light and airy puff pastry chocolate croissants.
 The secret to these chocolate croissants (pain au chocolate) is the store-bought puff pastry.

 I love using pre-made dough to create easy and elegant desserts and breakfast treats.
 If you prefer a fruit base here is my recipe for cherry turnovers.
 And... here is an extra easy cinnamon rolls recipe.